 The main purpose of environment variables is to cope with the changes in each new version of the Operating System.
 There are two types of environment variables in Windows.

-System variables are used for global variables meaning that changing the system variables will affect all the users of the computer.
-User variables only affect only the user who is currently logged in.
+System variables are used for global variables, meaning changing the system variables will affect all users of the computer.
+User variables only affect the user currently logged in.

 Why are environment variables important?

 Let’s take a simple example to understand why environment variables are important.
-If you have used previous versions of Windows like Windows XP, Windows Vista and Windows 7, you should know that Microsoft keeps on changing names and paths of important folders (which are important for running some third party software which make use of these folders).
+If you have used previous versions of Windows, like Windows XP, Windows Vista, and Windows 7, you should know that Microsoft keeps changing names and paths of important folders (which are important for running some third party software which uses these folders).

-For example, in Windows XP and earlier, the user profiles were kept in C:Documents and Settings but from Windows Vista onwards, the user profiles reside in C:Users folder.
+For example, in Windows XP and earlier, the user profiles were kept in C:Documents and Settings, but from Windows Vista onward, the user profiles reside in C:Users folder.

-Similarly, talking about third party software, the programs written in Java programming language need the path of the Java Runtime Environment (JRE) in order to run.
-The path of the latest JRE is stored in an environment variable which can be changed when a new version of Java is installed.
+Similarly, talking about third party software, the programs written in Java programming language need the path of the Java Runtime Environment (JRE) to run.
+The path of the latest JRE is stored in an environment variable, which can be changed when a new version of Java is installed.

-The default folder where Windows is installed is C:Windows but you can change this folder path to another folder in the Windows environment variables to make sure you boot from the correct installation.
+The default folder where Windows is installed is C:Windows but you can change this folder path to another folder in the Windows environment variables to ensure you boot from the correct installation.

 Managing and editing environment variables manually

-There are times when the user needs to edit the environment variables.
-Windows provides an option to edit all the environment variables in one place including system variables and user variables.
+Sometimes the user needs to edit the environment variables.
+Windows provides the option to edit all environment variables in one place, including system variables and user variables.